shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 - [RPGSystems: Stat System 03: Modifiers](https://jkpenner.wordpress.com/2015/06/09/rpgsystems-stat-system-02-modifiers/) by Jacob Penner;
 - [Using the Composite Design Pattern for an RPG Attributes System](https://gamedevelopment.tutsplus.com/tutorials/using-the-composite-design-pattern-for-an-rpg-attributes-system--gamedev-243) Daniel Sidhion;
 - [Character Stats (aka Attributes) System](https://forum.unity.com/threads/tutorial-character-stats-aka-attributes-system.504095/) by Kryzarel.
-  This also has an associated Unity3D [asset](https://assetstore.unity.com/packages/tools/integration/character-stats-106351).
+  Kryzarel has an associated Unity3D [Character Stats asset](https://assetstore.unity.com/packages/tools/integration/character-stats-106351).

+I am indebted to each of them for the generosity they showed in writing about the role playing attributes problem, both for their prose and code.